lit/lit/docs-src/guide/02-writing-templates.md

 ## Binding Types

 Expressions can occur only in attribute value or text content positions, but in lit-extended a few different binding types use expressions in attribute value positions.
-Each binding types supports different types of values.
-In total, theses are the types of bindings:
+Each binding type supports different types of values.
+In total, these are the types of bindings:

  * Attribute bindings: All values are converted to strings
  * Property bindings: Any type of value